Transcendental Meditation Advanced Techniques

 This is most obvious in the Lightness Technique, one of the Siddhi techniques (sometimes called ‘yogic flying’) when coherence reaches a peak, and there is maximum integration between inner intelligence and its material expression, between mind and body.
 Therefore, in this state, the potentiality for spontaneous fulfilment of intention (support of Nature) is greater and the body may lift off the ground.
 Subjectively one experiences exhilaration, lightness and bliss. (“Flying” is actually something of a misnomer currently, as, until collective consciousness is purer, the experience is more “hopping” than flying – but it’s a great start!)

-The practical results start immediately but subtly, even before the body has left the ground (which can often take some months before it starts); with each of the sutras contributing to the overall effect, life becomes more enjoyable and fulfilling, at a faster rate.
-Noticing the spontaneous fulfilment of one’s live-supporting desires is a particular aspect of this.
+The practical results start immediately but usually subtly, with each of the sutras contributing to the overall effect, life becomes more enjoyable and fulfilling, at a faster rate.
+Noticing the spontaneous fulfilment of one’s life-supporting desires is a particular aspect of this.
 Furthermore, group Siddhi practice is even more powerful in its sociological effects than TM alone – research has repeatedly indicated its ability to stop wars and reduce crime.
-It should be noted, of course, that the practice of TM and the Siddhis is not one of ‘aquiring powers’, but an offering of innocent attention and co-operation to the power of Nature within us all.
+It should be noted, of course, that the practice of TM and the Siddhis is not one of ‘acquiring powers’, but an offering of innocent attention and co-operation to the power of Nature within us all.

-“I really cannot say in words how the TM siddhis have helped my life.
+“I really cannot say in words how the Siddhis have helped my life.
 I laugh and smile to myself; I feel alive with energy I can only say is coming from my source.
 It has brought more meaning to my life and everything has become more real.”
-Louis
+L.S

 If you are considering applying for the Siddhi course, you should first think about adding yoga postures or stretching (10 minutes) and pranayama breathing (2-5 minutes) to your twice-daily programme of meditation.
 This is recommended anyway for everyone to speed up progress and will take your total time up to 45 minutes (including 10 mins rest).
 The Siddhi programme will add 20 mins of extra techniques and 15 mins of extra rest, making a full programme of 1 hour 20mins.
 Of course, you don’t have to do the full programme, but if you do you will get the maximum benefit.

 Although films and photos always show people in ‘lotus’ position, this is because they choose the most elegant professional meditators for the photos.
 You should not be concerned about performing contortions, and neither weight nor flexibility are factors.
 Most people practise with legs crossed.
-We know one who does it standing up and one who does it in a wheelchair!
+We know one who does it in a wheelchair!